deebee292/rolodex/README.md

   * JSON
   * YAML

-The code based leans to a more functional data structure development style.
+The code base leans to a more functional data structure development style.
 It is simple, but should offer flexibilty for simple expansion and maintenence.

 ## Dev Environment